DROP-IN ADVISING

 ADVISING APPOINTMENTS

 Advising appointments are only available to students and alumni who are in the process of applying to law schools.
 These are appointments in which you can discuss your strategy in detail and receive advice and recommendations.
+Refer to the Advising Unavailable information above for dates on which you cannot schedule an appointment.

 HOW TO SCHEDULE AN ADVISING APPOINTMENT